 With relatively densely clustered architecture, the main area of the site covers over 5 square kilometres The residential buildings would have extended far beyond that which is seen today.
 The area containing the major architectural buildings was artificially leveled in order to build.
 The site contains many buildings in various states of preservation, and many have been restored.
 The main ones are explained below.

 The Temple of Kukulkan - as seen in the main photograph above - the Maya serpent god is usually referred to as El Castillo (the castle).
-Rising 30 metres (98ft) high on the North Platform the step pyramid consists of a series of nine square terraces, each approximately 2.5 metres (8ft) high, with a temple 6 metres (20ft) high at the summit, in the temple is a Jaguar throne.
+Rising 30 metres (98ft) high on the North Platform the step pyramid consists of a series of nine square terraces, each approximately 2.5 metres (8ft) high, with a temple 6 metres (20ft) high at the summit, the temple is a Jaguar throne.

 The four faces of the pyramid have protruding stairways that rise at an angle of 45° with 365 steps.At the base of the balustrades of the northeastern staircase are carved heads of a serpent.
-At late afternoon on the Spring and Autumn equinoxes, the north-west corner of the pyramid casts a series of triangular shadows on the north side that gives the impression of a serpent moving down the staircase.
+Late afternoon on the Spring and Autumn equinoxes, the north-west corner of the pyramid casts a series of triangular shadows on the north side that gives the impression of a serpent moving down the staircase.

 Across from El Castillo is The Temple of the Warriors, this complex consists of a large stepped pyramid with rows of carved columns depicting warriors.